fyoozr/cybernia/_posts/2021-06-06-phishing-with-evilginx2.md

 ---

 ___
-This lab shows how to setup a Evilginx2 reverse HTTP proxy that can be used in phishing campaigns to steal login credential along with session cookies, which in turn allows to bypass 2-factor authentication (2FA) protection.
+This lab shows how to setup an Evilginx2 attack framework that can be used in phishing campaigns to steal login credential along with session cookies, which in turn allows to bypass 2-factor authentication (2FA) protection.
+Phished user interacts with the real website, while Evilginx2 captures all the data being transmitted between the two parties.
 Evilginx2 makes this possible, because it sits in the middle between the website you as an attacker are impersonating and the victim (MITM) while recording all the traffic/tokens/passwords that traverse it.
 ___

 ## Setup

-I found that the simplest and quickest way to deploy Evilginx and run phishing campaign is to build an Amazon EC2 Tier T2 Micro Instance.
+I found that the simplest and quickest way to deploy Evilginx2 and run phishing campaign is to build an Amazon EC2 Tier T2 Micro Instance.

 ### Set up Amazon EC2 Instance